1. Introduction

 In addition to the data subject’s consent, the DPDP Act stipulates the conditions under which the data fiduciary can process the personal data of the data principals.
 These include:

-• the data principal voluntarily provides his/her personal data and has consented to the use of personal data;
+- the data principal voluntarily provides his/her personal data without expressed objection to the use of their personal data and without the fiduciary seeking explicit consent;

 4.3 Notice Requirements